-SUMMARY OF KEY FINDINGS GRANDMOTHERS FATHERS MOTHERS LEADERS & PROMOTERS GENERATIONAL CHANGES Resources Great poverty Little access to or availability of food Great effort needed just to survive Life no longer as difficult; better access to markets and services For some, better work options at the local level (agriculture, services) Institutional presence: capacity building in nutrition, care, sanitation and agricultural production Services Few schoolsFew roadsIsolation Primary school, secondary education through distance learning in some villages, better roads, better contact with the municipal head, presence of radio and, later, TV Family life Large families Forced marriages Women submissive Very little affection for children Desire for fewer children Women less submissive, but still subject to authority of husband and mother-in-law Desire to reverse unaffectionate relations with children and gender discrimination Partner relations more horizontal, "youth with a different mentality" ASPIRATIO NS When young: Despair Now: More schooling and better life for grandchildren who aspire to become professionals There are new opportunities, and want grandchildren to be able to take advantage of them That their children do not suffer as much as they did, and that they become professionals There are better opportunities, and they want to facilitate them for their children As girls, they wanted to study Now sons and daughters aspire to become professionals Young fathers want the greatest advancement for their children: more school, better employment opportunities GENDER ROLES Rigid Men were breadwinner Women were responsible for childcare Less rigid, although still well defined Women less restricted, and more are generating income Continue hoping for early marriage and immediate procreation Some men collaborate on domestic chores and childcare "Man collaborating" means loving his wife and children Relationships less authoritarian Men more understanding
+SUMMARY OF KEY FINDINGS GRANDMOTHERS FATHERS MOTHERS LEADERS & PROMOTERS CAMBIOS GENERACIONALES Resources Great poverty, little access to or availability of food; great effort needed just to survive Life no longer as difficult; better access to markets and services.
+For some, better work options at the local level (agriculture, services).
+Institutional presence: capacity building in nutrition, care, sanitation and agricultural production.
+Services Few schools, few roads, isolation learning in some econdary education thr villages, better roads, b ad, presence of radio an etter contact with Family life Large families, forced marriages, women submissive.
+Very little affection for children.
+Desire for fewer children.
+Women less submissive, but still subject to authority of husband and mother-in-law.
+Desire to reverse unaffectionate relations with children and gender discrimination.
+Partner relations more horizontal, "youth with a different mentality" ASPIRATIONS When young: despair.
+Now: more schooling and better life for professional grandchildren.
+There are new opportunities, and want grandchildren to be able to take advantage of them.
+That their children do not suffer as much as they did, and that they become professionals.
+There are better opportunities, and they want to facilitate them for their children.
+As girls, they wanted to study.
+Now aspire to professional sons and daughters.
+Young fathers want the greatest advancement for their children: more school, better employment opportunities GENDER ROLES Ø Rigid.
+Men were bread winners and women were responsible for childcare Less rigid, although still well defined.
+Women less restricted, and more and more generating income.
+Continue hoping for early marriage and immediate procreation.
+Some men collaborate on domestic chores and childcare.
+Man collaborating = loving his wife and children.
+Relationships less authoritarian Men more understanding

-SUMMARY OF KEY FINDINGS GRANDMOTHERS FATHERS MOTHERS LEADERS & PROMOTERS SANITATION Resources Running water and latrines in almost all homes Appreciate the training provided by the programs Concepts Better appreciation of the risks of having babies in contact with the ground Cleanliness associated with beauty, and being more prepared and active Know the recommendations regarding hand washing and bird keeping Perceptions Zoc: traditional way of keeping the child off the ground Use of walkers and corrals Sanitation of children is mother's responsibility Children's excrement defecate outdoors, li diaper feces Desire to keep childr zoc, walker, corral Dilemma of free rang things dirtier but lay Uncomfortable with bad smell of latrines Beginning to have flush toilets COMPLEMENTARY FEEDING Are the ones who buy the food in extended families Obliged to guide their daughtersin-law Say they buy vegetables, fruit and herbs for their grandchildren Complementary feeding starts at 6-7 mos., gradual introduction of soft foods Grandchildren better fed due to better food and access to education His role is that of provider; few are directly involved Some have learned the recommendations Person most responsible Practices fall between tradition and the programs' recommendations Have received programs' training; know recommendations PERCEPTION OF MAL .NUTRITION Associated with bad feeding, bad care, many children, lack of sanitation Associated with low weight, not small size Associated with a thin child more than with a small child
+SUMMARY (GRANDMOTHERS OF KEY FINDING FATHERS S MOTHERS LEADERS & PROMOTERS HIGIENE Resources Running water and latrines in almost all homes.
+Appreciate the trai provided by the programs.
+Concepts Better appreciation of the risks of having babies in contact with the ground Cleanliness associated with beauty and being more prepared and more active Know well the recommendations regarding hand washing and bird keeping Perceptions Zoc: traditional way of keeping the child off the ground.
+Use of walkers and corrals.
+Sanita- tion of children is mother's responsibility.
+Children's excrement less dirty: allowed to defecate outdoors, little care for disposal of diaper feces.
+Desire to keep children off the ground: back, zoc, walker, corral.
+Dilemma of free range poultry: they make things dirtier but lay more eggs.
+Uncomfortable with bad smell of latrines.
+Beginning to have flush toilets.
+COMPLEMENTARY FEEDING Are the ones who buy the food in extended families.
+Obliged to guide their daughters-in- law.
+Say they buy vegetables, fruit and herbs for their grand-children.
+CF starts at 6-7 mos., gradual introduction of soft foods.
+Grandchildren better fed due to better access to food and mothers' education.
+His role is that of provider; few are directly involved.
+Some have learned the recommenda- tions Person most responsible.
+Practices fall between tradition and the programs' recommend-ations Have received programs' training; know recommendations PERCEPTION (OF MALNUTRITI ON Associated with bad feeding, bad care, many children, lack of sanitation.
+Associated with low weight, not small size.
+Associated with a thin child more than with a small child.